 Micro Perspective is a perspective, or form of analysis, which focuses on the individual and their subjectivity, rather than focusing on the structures of society thought to be external and constraining on the individual.
 Sociology focuses on social structures, the processes that guide them, and the dynamics of change.
 Sociology covers social life from both micro perspective and the macro perspective of entire societies and the micro perspective of an individual or small groups.
 It is important to get an in-depth understanding of the micro and macro sociology, its methodological strength, underlying assumptions and problems.

-Basically, any sociologist needs to know a micro from a macro approach.
-It's not hard.
-Think of micro as suggesting microscope.
-You look at small bits and try to understand the social process from the level of interpersonal interactions.
+Micro perspective is found in symbolic interactionism, ethnomethodology, labeling theory, interpretive theory.
+Any sociologist needs to know a micro perspective from a macro perspective approach.
+Think of micro perspective as understanding the social process from the level of interpersonal interactions.

 A Macro and Micro Perspective Issue in Globalization.
 Leila Kamelifar.
 Refah Humanitarian Science Faculty.
 Mardom St., Baharestan Sq., Tehran, Iran.
 Imam Reza International University.
 Mashhad, Iran.